-Adoption and Putative Father Registration
+Adoption and Putative Father Registration in Arizona

 In Arizona, a man who hasn’t yet proved paternity can register as a putative father on the Putative Father Registry in Arizona to protect his parenting rights.
 He can also file for a determination of paternity.
 State laws allow adoption without a father’s consent if a father waives his rights.
 A father waives his rights if he doesn’t register as a putative father within 30 days of the child’s birth.
 He also waives them if he doesn’t file for paternity within 30 days of receiving notice of the proposed adoption.